 There are some things that you just can’t compromise on.
 Storyboards have four of them.

-However, when it comes to storyboarding multimedia eLearning courses, the knowledge of how to elevate competence into actual skill is arcane and esoteric.
-Few know how to do it, yet it's essential that it be done well.
-A well-written storyboard can be the difference between a substandard course and one that wins kudos and exceeds expectations.
+But when it comes to storyboarding multimedia eLearning courses, the knowledge of how to elevate competence into actual skill is difficult to get right.
+Few know how to do it, yet it’s essential that it be done well.
+A well-written storyboard can be the difference between a substandard course and one that exceeds expectations and wins kudos.

 Here are four essential questions to consider when reviewing any storyboard to help decide whether it has what it takes to become an effective and engaging eLearning module.

-This should be obvious, but it's practically impossible to design an effective module without a foundation of a clearly stated, relevant, and measurable learning objectives, a well-organized structure, frequent interactions and exercises, and so on.
-(Strong visual design is important too, but this is normally separate from the storyboard.)
+This should be obvious, but it’s practically impossible to design an effective module without a foundation of clearly stated, relevant, and measurable learning objectives, a well-organized structure, frequent interactions, and exercises, and so on.
+(Strong visual design is important too, but this normally happens after storyboarding.)

 A common mistake with narrated courses is for the voiceover to repeat verbatim the text printed on screen.